Alcibiades Being Taught by Socrates

-Alkibiades undervisas av Sokrates) is 1777 painting by the French painter François-André Vincent.
+Alkibiades undervisas av Sokrates) is an oil on canvas painting by the French painter François-André Vincent, from 1777.
 It depicts the Athenian general Alcibiades alongside the Greek philosopher Socrates.
 The painting is located at the Musée Fabre in Montpellier.
-It was displayed at the Salon of 1777 with Belisarius (1776), another of Vincent's paintings.'
-A copy of the work, made the same year as the original, is owned by the Nationalmuseum in Stockholm.
+It was displayed at the Salon of 1777 at the Louvre with Belisarius (1776), another of Vincent's paintings.'
+A copy of the work, made the same year as the original, is owned by Nationalmuseum in Stockholm.